 With music and computers being so eternally lip locked these days, it’s only practical to have every piece of sound gear be computer compatible.
 Zoom’s H2 Handy Recorder is just that and much more thanks to a plethora of features and superb sound reproduction.
+If you want to take your weekly podcast live, check the best streaming microphone too.
+Or, compare this with another high quality streaming microphone by reading our Samson Meteor Mic review.

 - W-XY mic patterns with 4 mic capsules and signal processing allows Front 90° cardioid, Rear 120° cardioid and 360° polar patterns